oscarb/flowlist/README.md

-# flowio
+# flowlist
-A read it later list populated by your friends
+A read it sooner list populated by your friends